< Updated 17NOV21 >

 A podcast about this article – https://bit.ly/WfMw-09OCT21-CanineStress >

-As a pet behavior consultant, I have observed that most behavior problems with pets, especially the more serious such as aggression and separation anxiety, are the result of stress.
-Therefore, as responsible guardians for our dogs, we have an obligation to understand stress and its impact so we can do what is necessary to minimize stress in the lives of our canine friends.
+Like us, our dogs can and do experience stress.
+Just as stress can make us feel afraid or hyper or edgy or irritable, it can do the same to our dogs.
+As a pet behavior consultant, I have observed that most behavior problems with pets, especially the more serious, such as aggression and separation anxiety, are related to one or more stressors in the animal’s life.
+It is a well-established fact that chronic stress can have a detrimental effect on our behavior, health, and overall well-being.
+If we want our dogs to have long and healthy lives, in my opinion, we also have an obligation to understand stress and its impact so we can do what is necessary to minimize stress in the lives of our canine friends.

 “Good” Stress versus “Bad” Stress

 Certain levels of stress are normal and even necessary for survival and the development of gray matter in the brain.
 Often when people hear the word “stress,” they immediately start thinking about “distress” and the harm it can do.
 Distress is associated with negative emotions such as anger, fear, and sadness.
 Negative emotions are those that most of us avoid if given the opportunity.
 They are undesirable because they make us feel bad.
 The brain remembers these bad things in one trial, thereby learning to prevent suffering in the future.
 However, while limited amounts of distress can be good for us, the susceptibility to distress varies with each individual organism.
 How an individual responds to distress is often affected by a combination of inherited genes and events within the organism’s environment.
 Distress can start as an acute incident and rapidly become chronic until an organism collapses in exhaustion or self-destructs.